Tax Rates for 2022

-Even though the IRS does not require all employees to complete the revised form and even if your tax situation has not changed, we recommend you perform a "paycheck checkup" to see if you need to make adjustments to your current withholding.
-To conduct the checkup, you use the IRS's Tax Withholding Estimator.
+Current employees who completed a Form W-4 prior to the changes in 2020 are not required to complete the revised form.
+However, the IRS does recommend you perform a "paycheck checkup" to see if you need to make adjustments to your current withholding.
+To conduct the checkup, you can use the IRS's Tax Withholding Estimator.
 To effectively use the estimator, it is helpful to have a copy of your most recent pay stub and tax return.
-Please note: if you do not submit a new form, withholding will continue to be based on your previously submitted form.
+Please note: if you do not submit a new form, withholding will continue based on your previously submitted form.

 Before completing the 2020 Form W-4, please read the instructions that are included with the form.
 You must complete Steps 1 and 5.
 Steps 2, 3, and 4 are optional, but completing them will help ensure that your federal income tax withholding will more accurately match your tax liability.
 Step 1 is for your personal information; Step 2 is for households with multiple jobs; Step 3 is used to claim tax credits for dependents; Step 4 is for other adjustments (additional income such as interest and dividends, itemized deductions that exceed the standard deduction, and extra tax you want withheld); and Step 5 is where you sign the form.

 The IRS takes your privacy seriously and suggests that if you are worried about reporting income from multiple jobs in Step 2 or other income in Step 4(a), you can check the box in Step 2(c) or, enter an additional withholding amount in Step 4(c).
 To determine the additional withholding amount, you can use the withholding estimator.